lukirudaka/proot-distro-chironos/README.md

+ROOTFS IS ON GOOGLE DRIVE.
+WILL ADD LINK HERE WHEN FINISHED UPLOADING

 This is based on Ubuntu-LTS, and uses Mesa Turnip drivers to provide full hardware acceleration under PRoot-Distro in Termux to KDE Plasma 6, and any other applications.

 It was last updated on May 3rd 2024 and is made for ARM64 devices.